Corzed/OpenO1/README.md

 1. **Step-by-Step Reasoning**: OpenO1 constructs logical reasoning steps to tackle queries systematically.
 2. **Interactive Logging**: Every reasoning step is logged and available for review.
-3. **Error-Resilient Design**: Handles issues gracefully for a smooth user experience.
-4. **Final Answer Generation**: Leverages reasoning steps to craft clear and concise answers.
+4. **Final Answer Generation**: The final result is generated with the Reasoning file as context to the request.

 ---